ppmzhang2/nvim/README.md

 # The Vim Configuration

-This is a unified Vim configuration for all my devices, inspired by [the ultimate vimrc](https://github.com/amix/vimrc) and [Vundle](https://github.com/VundleVim/Vundle.vim).
+This is a unified Vim configuration for all my devices, inspired by [the ultimate vimrc](https://github.com/amix/vimrc).

 ## Install